 We geared up and were on the road by 8.
-Today day we ride the Hai Van pass, a striking mountain pass between Da Nang and Hue immortalized in this episode of top gear from 2008.
+Today we ride the Hai Van pass, a striking mountain road between Da Nang and Hue immortalized in this episode of top gear from 2008.

 We decided to dust off our still unused motorcycle jackets and bring them with us.
 Not wear them, mind you, just give them some air.